potestiolab/canvas/README.md

 |---------------------------------------------------|
 ```

-* **`rescaled14`**: String containing the word `Y` or `y`.
-Other strings are not allowed.
-In this model, by default, rescaled non-bonded 1-4
-                    interactions are introduced only in the fully-atomistic region.
-                    However, if `-r/--resc14 Y` is set, the latter are also mainteined on the interface AT-CG.
-Indeed, if in all-atom representation a
-                    rescaled non-bonded interaction is present between two atoms whose rapresentation in the CANVAS model is AT-CG,
-                    the latter is kept in the multi-resolution model. [^5]
+* **`rescaled14`**: In this model, by default, rescaled non-bonded 1-4 interactions are introduced only in the fully-atomistic region.
+However, if `-r/--resc14 Y` is set, the latter are also maintained on the interface AT-CG.
+Indeed, if in all-atom representation a rescaled non-bonded interaction is present between two atoms whose rapresentation in the CANVAS model is AT-CG, the latter is kept in the multi-resolution model. [^5] Other strings, other than `Y` are not allowed.
 Keep attention, as it might create artifacts in MD simulation.
-If using charmm forcefield this command is ignored.
+If using charmm forcefield this flag is ignored.

 [^5]: In case of CG-CG pairs, no rescaled non-bonded 1-4 interaction is applied, even if `-r/--resc14 Y` is set since it might create artifacts because each bead has espilon and sigma values far away from the all-atom reference.

-* **`codestring`**:   String containing `lammps` word.
-Other strings are not allowed.
-If `-c/--code lammps` is set, then the program
-                      produces the input files needed for simulating the CANVAS model in lammps.
-If `-c/--code gromacs` is set, or in case
+* **`codestring`**: By default this script produces the input files needed for simulating the CANVAS model in Gromacs.[^6] However, if `-c/--code lammps` is set, then this script produces the input files needed for simulating the CANVAS model in lammps.
+Other string other are not allowed.

-                      this flag is ignored, the python script returns the input files for simulating the CANVAS model in gromacs.
+[^6]: Also `-c/--code gromacs` is feasible, and it produce the input files needed for simulating the CANVAS model in Gromacs

-* **`solvatestring`**: String containing 'n' or 'y' letters.
-Other string are not allowed.
-If '-s/--solvate n' is set, then the
-                       system will be not solvated.
-Use this flag in case of implicit solvent simulations.
+* **`solvatestring`**: By default the system will be solvated (and then neutralized with Sodium and Chlorine ions)[^7].
+However, if `-s/--solvate n` is set the biomolecule will not be solvated.
+Fr instance, you can use this flag in case of implicit solvent simulations.

-                       If '-s/--solvate y' is set, or in case the user ignore this flag, the biomolecule will be solvated
+[^7]: Also '-s/--solvate y' is feasible, and it has the effect of solvating the system.
-                       and neutralized (with `NA` and `CL` ions)

 * **`Number of Cores (MPI-version ONLY)`**: Integer number corresponding at the number of cores for parallelizing _CANVAS-MPI4.py_ script.
-                                            It goes between 1 and the maximum number of available cores present in the laptop/cluster,
-                                            otherwise an error is returned.
-Default value: maxiumum number of available cores present
-                                            in the laptop/cluster.
+It goes between 1 and the maximum number of available cores present in the laptop/cluster, otherwise an error is returned.
+Default value: maxiumum number of available cores present in the laptop/cluster.

 In the **Appendix** we focus on each argument discussed breafly before.

 <br />

 # 6 - Examples